jethrojones/website/_notes/Add Fathom Analytics to your Obsidian Publish site.md

 It also lists 'yourdomain.com' which I don't think is right either.
 I think it has to be the SITEID, which is what I used, and what Ash recommended in her email to me.
 And now it's working well on my [drjethro.com](https://drjethro.com) site.

-You see, this is a good example of where [[AI MOC|AI]] can sometimes be beneficial.
+You see, this is a good example of where [[Everything AI|AI]] can sometimes be beneficial.
 I could have used ChatGPT to get that answer, but Ash had more context working at Fathom, and could provide clearer help and direction, so I could understand.
 ChatGPT's answer was:

 > The issue with your JavaScript snippet is that you are creating the script element incorrectly.
 You should be calling document.createElement('script') directly, not analyticsScript.createElement('script').